balapriyac/Guided-Projects/README.md

-# Guided Projects
+# Learning Path to ML

-This repo contains the code and data for some of the guided projects in Machine Learning, Deep Learning, Natural Language Processing and related areas.
+This repo contains the code and data for some of projects that augment learning and understanding in Data Analysis,Machine Learning, Deep Learning, Natural Language Processing and related areas.

 # Description